A constructive proof for the simple connectedness of finite subset spaces: Introduction

 \section{Introduction}

 Let $X$ be a topological space.
-Finite subsets of $X$, also known as configurations, and the spaces they define, appear in various fields of mathematics \cite{MR2605307}, from braid groups \cite{MR375281} to higher algebra \cite{dag4} and factorization homology \cite{MR2058353}, as they provide a local way to encode the geometry and topology of a space.
-Withholding the choice of topology for a moment, the set of all finite subsets of $X$ of size $n$ is known as the \define{configuration space} $\Conf_n(X)$ of $X$, and the collection of all configuration spaces for positive $n$ is known as the \define{Ran space} $\Ran(X)$.
+Finite subsets of $X$, also known as configurations, and the spaces they define, also known as finite subset spaces, provide a way to encode the geometry and topology of a space.
+They appear in various fields of mathematics \cite{MR2605307}, from braid groups \cite{MR375281} to higher algebra \cite{dag4} and factorization homology \cite{MR2058353}.
+Withholding the choice of topology for a moment, the set of all finite subsets of $X$ of size $n$ is known as the (unordered) \define{configuration space} $\Conf_n(X)$ of $X$, and we call the collection of all configuration spaces for positive $n$ as the \define{Ran space} $\Ran(X)$.
 Restricting to configurations of size at most $n$, we get the space $\Ran_{\leqslant n}(X)$, which we also call the \define{Ran space}, when the difference is clear from context.
-The empty set in $X$ as a configuration of size 0, together with $\Ran(X)$ defines the \define{exponential} $\Exp(X)$ of $X$.
-The naming of and symbols for these spaces are not universal, and variations with different decorations abound, also by further considering based topological spaces.
+The empty set in $X$, as a configuration of size 0, together with $\Ran(X)$ defines the \define{exponential} $\Exp(X)$ of $X$.
+The naming of and symbols for these spaces are not universal, and variations with different decorations abound; the present choice in informed by the relationship to stratifications and algebraic constructions \cite{Lazovskis2019}.